idsme/portfolio_idsme/README.md

 You can leave **Base Directory** empty then click on Deploy site.

 After the build is complete, the link to the site will be shown at the end of the console output.

+# Extra stap couple a real domain name to website.

+# TODO
+* Add icons to convert socials from buttons to Icons.
+*